 Active Assisted Range of Motion 4-5 Weeks: The 2nd phase of therapy begins with active assisted range of motion and starts 4 weeks after surgery.
-The patient lies supine and uses the unaffected arm (or a stick or cane) to move the postoperative arm into forward elevation, and abduction.
+The patient lies supine and uses the unaffected arm (or a stick or cane) to move the postoperative arm into forward elevation, external rotation, and abduction.
 These can be done daily.
-Please limit external rotation to 0 degrees until 6 weeks post-op.